noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_10_woz.md

 ## Connecting

+### SSH

+SSH is a *protocol* for how to connect to a computer.
+It is a set of guidelines about how a local computer can open a console on another computer.

+There are several programs that implement the ssh protocol.
+In the background they use the protocol.
+They allow the human at the keyboard connect to use the connection between computers.
+Examples include the following:

+* Putty
+* Bitvise
+* ssh (this is a command that may be used on Windows 10 system, Linux, and Mac.
+The program also uses the SSH protocol in the background.

+### Actually connecting

 The way you connect will depend largely on your operating system.

-* Mac and Linux:  You should be able to use SSH.
-See the SSH page.
+* Mac and Linux:  You should be able to use the ssh command.
+See the page on ssh.
 * Windows: See the page on Putty.
 I recommend that Windows users start with a program called "Putty."
 If you have a late version of Windows 10 with WSL2 installed you may also be able to use ssh directly from a command prompt.
 But if you are already kind of lost I suggest you start with Putty.
+* Bitvise:  This is probably a better option for Windows users than Putty.

 ### Login Id and password